microsoft/dicom-server/tools/file-uploader-tool/Microsoft.Health.Dicom.FileUploader/readme.md

 ## --path
 Path to a directory containing `.dcm` files to be uploaded.
 If not specified, will default to `/Images`.

+## --deleteFiles
+If specified, will delete successfully uploaded files.

 # Example
 To upload the sample file, run:
 ```